Taco Meat Recipe

 - 1 can of tomato sauce

-- Take a large frying pan and heat it over high flame.
+- Take a large frying pan and heat it over a high flame.
 Heat and stir beef until brown.

 - Now add onion powder, garlic salt, cumin, and celery salt.